Summer Skin Safety 101

 While there are alternatives to DEET made from citronella, cedar, eucalyptus and soybean oil, these repellents are less effective and don’t last as long as DEET products.
 Wristbands, garlic, Vitamin B1 and devices with sound waves also offer limited protection.

 Now it’s your turn to weigh in.
-What sunscreen and insect repellent do you prefer for your family and why?
+What sunscreen and insect repellent do you prefer for your families skin safety and why?

 For more information about pediatric services at Brenner Children’s Hospital, please visit us online.
 To make an appointment with one of our physicians, call 336-716-WAKE (9253).
-To learn more about the FDA’s new sunscreen guidelines, click here.
+Click here to learn more about skin safety in the FDA’s new sunscreen guidelines.